Studying German Language and Literature in Germany

 This is how the course runs

-In the first semesters introductory lectures teach the basics of the three main disciplines.
+Students usually choose between a language and a literary studies major subject.
+Those who study German Studies for a teaching degree learn the basics in all disciplines of German Studies.
 In older German literature, students examine spiritual and secular literature from the Middle Ages.
-Modern German literature begins in the late 16th century and extends to today's literary blogs.
-The students deal with the themes and writing strategies of different authors in their respective historical contexts or compare texts with film adaptations.
-In many universities this subject includes elements of comparative literature.
-Linguistics deals with grammatical forms and their functions, with dialects and sociolects, and with the use of metaphors like "refugee tsunami" or "asylum tourism" in public discourses.
-During the bachelor, one chooses one of the three main disciplines as a focus, in some universities this is occurs right from the beginning.
+Modern German literature begins in the late 16th century and extends to today's “Twitterature”.
+The students deal with, for example, the themes and writing strategies of different authors in their respective historical contexts or compare texts with film adaptations.
+In many universities this degree course includes elements of comparative literature.
+This involves, for example, interpreting the context in which a particular work relates to "world literature".
+Linguistics is concerned with grammatical forms and their functions as well as dialects and sociolects, by which is meant the language use of a social group, such as youth language.
+Multilingualism can also be a topic or the critical consideration of metaphors such as "corona wave".

 Typical questions raised within the subject

 - What are neologisms?